ChatterjeeGroup-ISTA/polyqent/experiments/README.md

 To run all the experiments in the paper, one can run `python run_all.py` which runs PolyQEnt on the benchmarks in the `benchmarks` folder using their respective config files.
 This command runs experiments one by one and you will get the results in `outputs` folder.
 However, this command takes a long time (several weeks) to terminate.

-For this reason, we have included the commands that should be run for solving each of the benchmarks in the `Outputs-*.csv` files.
+For this reason, we have included the commands that should be run for solving each of the benchmarks in the `Results-*.csv` files.
 You can run the following script to run all the commands in the `.csv` files:
 ```bash
 python run_solved.py
 ```